 Classes at Dojo Comedy

-Dojo Comedy offers writing and performance education in both sketch comedy and longform comedic improv.
-Classes are taught in the Columbia Heights and Park View Neighborhoods, close to the Columbia Heights and Georgia Avenue Metro Stations on the Green/Yellow lines.
+Dojo Comedy offers writing and performance education in both sketch comedy and long-form comedic improv.
+Classes are taught in the Columbia Heights and Park View neighborhoods in Washington DC, close to the Columbia Heights and Georgia Avenue Metro stations on the Green/Yellow lines.

 This class focuses on the fun and discovery of improv while teaching the fundamental skills of agreement, listening, group mind, and the technical elements of improv performance.

-This class applies skills honed in previous classes and teaches further performance skills in relation to both scene and form.
+This class applies skills honed in previous classes and teaches specialized performance skills related to both scene and form.

 For sketch writing, we focus successively level-to-level on Format, Style, Collaboration, and Building a Show, while for sketch performance, we build basic acting skills along with style and genre awareness in performance.

 This class focuses on well established structures and themes in sketch comedy writing.

 This class focuses on different types and styles of sketch with more free format work.